mahan-fcb/Crystallinity/README.md

 Please save the final data incuding all dynamics, sequence, and structural features in a processed folder.

-To run the DSDCrystal model, you need to run main.py file
+To run the DSDCrystal model, you need to run main.py file main.py --data_dir "C:/Users/mom19004/Downloads/sams/" --data "M.pt"